This event has been cancelled

-There’s a run for all the family and you don’t need to be a seasoned runner to take part.
-Choose from the 10km race, a 4.4km fun run or a shorter kids fun run.
+This is an enjoyable event for all the family and you don’t need to be a seasoned runner to take part.
+Choose from the 10km race, a 4km fun run or a shorter kids fun run all in support local people and their families.

 Location: Anker Valley Sports Complex, Amington, Tamworth, B77 3AX.